BitLocker Password Recovery

 - Windows 7 - Windows 10 (including XTS-AES encryption).

-BitLocker encrypted volume is protected with 256-bit long master key.
-Master key is saved several times encrypted with different access keys (e.g. Recovery Password based Key, TPM Key, Startup Key, User Password based Key).
-Access Keys are 128-256 bit long and there is no way to brute-force them directly in any realistic timeframe.
+BitLocker encrypted volumes are protected with 256-bit long random Master keys.
+Master keys are saved several times encrypted with different access keys (e.g. Recovery key, TPM key, Password to unlock based key, etc.).
+Most Access keys are 128-256 bit long random numbers and there is no way to brute-force them directly in any realistic timeframe, thus user supplied password to unlock is the weakest point usually.
+Password to unlock is optional (set by default for BitLocker to Go removable volumes).

 The final password recovery speed is equal to CPUspeed + GPU(1)speed + ... + GPU(N)speed.